Leonardiae/CheckVeriblockBalance/README.md

 # CheckVeriblockBalance

-This script gets all addresses ever used on the Veriblock blockchain then counts all balances of those addresses and compares is to the amount mentioned by the networkstats.
+This script collects all addresses ever used on the Veriblock blockchain then counts all balances of those addresses and compares is to the amount mentioned by the networkstats.